 My research problematizes the relationships between Law and Indigeneity as both enabling and disrupting relations of domination affecting countries and communities with colonial histories.
-My interest centers around the notion of governmentality and the analysis of power relations and regimes of truth, as developed by French thinker Michel Foucault.
+My interest revolves around the notion of governmentality and the analysis of power relations and regimes of truth, as developed by French thinker Michel Foucault.

-Part of my work also centers on ostracized Métis or “mixed-Heritage” Indigenous communities, their histories and resilience—with a special focus on newly-crafted exclusionary narratives, policing of Indigenous identities, and the problem of lateral violence.
+Part of my work also focuses on ostracized Métis or “mixed-Heritage” Indigenous communities, their histories and resilience—with a special focus on newly-crafted exclusionary narratives, policing of Indigenous identities, and the problem of lateral violence.